-Assessment result Related findings (for each I / U and then C / E / S) ✓ Fully met (I / U): Insurers are expected or required to engage with and support their insurance clients / investee companies on the adoption of best practices, and reference is made to internationally recognized sustainability standards and certification schemes.
-Partially met (I / U): Insurers are expected to engage with and support their insurance clients / investee companies on the adoption of best or good sustainability practices, but there is no mention of internationally recognized standards and certification schemes.
-(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
-Not met (I / U): There is no such expectation or requirement.
+Assessment result Related findings (for each C / E / S) Fully met Insurers are expected or required to engage with and support their insurance clients / investee companies on the adoption of best practices, and reference is made to internationally recognized sustainability standards and certification schemes.
+Partially met Insurers are expected to engage with and support their insurance clients / investee companies on the adoption of best or good sustainability practices, but there is no mention of internationally recognized standards and certification schemes.
+There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.